- Terry Gilliam

 - Release Date

-Inspiration for Gilliam’s science-fiction infused, despondent world originated from a seventeenth-century document found by Gilliam in his research; the document detailed the costs of what a person was required to pay for their own witch hunt interrogation.
-The Inquisition brought observers and character witnesses by the dozen to make or break a witch trial, spending much in official monies in the process; in addition, it took several man hours to torture a potential witness, which also accumulated costs, leaving only the accused to pay for his or her own interrogation or punishment.
+The inspiration for Gilliam’s science-fiction-infused, despondent world originated from a seventeenth-century document found by Gilliam in his research of the Spanish Inquisition.
+The document detailed the costs of what a person was required to pay for their own witch hunt interrogation.
+The Inquisition brought observers and character witnesses by the dozen to make or break a witch trial, spending much in official monies in the process; in addition, it took several man-hours to torture a potential witness, which also accumulated costs, leaving only the accused to pay for his or her own interrogation or punishment.
 Gilliam saw a type of maddening bureaucratic logic at work in this document, analogous to daily lives filled with endless piles of soul-depleting paperwork, the quantification of all things through high finance and accounting, and inhumane business and social diplomacy spreading like a disease.
 But Gilliam insists his picture is not science fiction.
 The setting nonetheless writhes with industrialized technology as rampant as overgrown vines.
-Unlike Orwell’s novel, a future totalitarian government is not the enemy—not completely—rather how modern society floats on a surface of commonplace banality.
-Some link science fiction to the future, whereas an alternate reality, someplace unfamiliar, or in this case an allegory, can exist in a place with fictional technologies in the present day.
+Unlike Orwell’s novel, a future totalitarian government is not the enemy—not completely—but rather how modern society floats on a surface of commonplace banality.
+Some link science fiction to the future, whereas an alternate reality, someplace unfamiliar, or in this case, an allegory, can exist in a place with fictional technologies in the present day.
 Visually similar to the subterranean future shown in Gilliam’s own 12 Monkeys (1995), we see apparatuses made up of computer parts and monitors so small they require magnifiers, endless streams of ducts, and absolutist political entities running everything—all familiar, yet exaggerated for the sake of Gilliam’s message.
 The result is a contemporary-set fictional landscape.

 Independent for the intrigue of freelance servicing, adventure keeps Tuttle on the move, and both Central Services and The Ministry view him as a terrorist because he lives his dream.
 Sam meets the rogue character after ringing Central Services to fix the haywire heating in his apartment.
 Tuttle intercepts the call and undercuts the licensed servicemen (Bob Hoskins and Derrick O’Connor).
-Immediately Sam sees Tuttle as a hero for the same reason The Powers That Be view him as a threat: he is free.
-And though Sam traditionally does everything he can to avoid being suspect or even noticed, he begins to choose abnormal associations: Harry Tuttle and Jill, the latter a hot-blooded trucker, are both suspected terrorists for their refusal to obey the Central Services regime.
+Immediately, Sam sees Tuttle as a hero for the same reason The Powers That Be view him as a threat: he is free.
+And though Sam traditionally does everything he can to avoid being suspected or even noticed, he begins to choose abnormal associations: Harry Tuttle and Jill, the latter a hot-blooded trucker, are both suspected terrorists for their refusal to obey the Central Services regime.
 Neither Sam nor Tuttle nor Jill are “terrorists” in a political sense.
 How could they be?
 They are the only dreamers in the film.
-The Ministry of Information’s propaganda claims Tuttle and those like him (citizens refusing complacency and adherence) engage in terrorism, random bombings and such.
-Explosions in public places occur and people learn to ignore them as normalcy because they trust their government; and yet, we never see the agitator behind these “attacks”.
+The Ministry of Information’s propaganda claims Tuttle and those like him (citizens refusing complacency and adherence) engage in terrorism, random bombings, and so forth.
+Explosions in public places occur, and people learn to ignore them as normal because they trust their government; yet, we never see the agitator behind these “attacks.”
 Are there really terrorists, or does the government cause these explosions to create a sense of chaos and fear to encourage obedience?
 Given a choice between anarchy and order, most will take order.